 Procedure.
 Apply 10 drops of vitamin B_2 into a test-tube, add 5 drops of concentrated hydrochloric acid and dip a granule of metal zinc.
 The release of hydrogen vesicles starts, the fluid gradually becomes rosy, then decolorizes.
-Compare both forms of vitamin B_2 by fluorescence.
+Compare both forms of vitamin B_2 (oxidized and reduced) by fluorescence.

 Work 3.
-Qualitative reaction to vitamin PP
+Qualitative reaction for vitamin PP